ThomasRambaud/jQuery-Ultimate-Burger-Menu/README.md

 jQuery-Ultimate-Burger-Menu
 ================================

-This is a small JavaScript files which allows you to add a burger menu to your websites.
+This small JavaScript file will help you add a burger menu to your websites.

-This one is really simple to use  :
+It's really easy to implement :

 1 .
 Make sure you included jQuery into your HTML

 2 .
-Include the jQuery Ultimate Burger Menu script
+Then, include jQuery Ultimate Burger Menu

     <script type="text/javascript" src="jquery.ultimate-burger-menu.js"></script>

 3 .
-Call the function burgerMenu() on your the element corresponding to your site navigation
+Call the function burgerMenu() on the element corresponding to your site navigation

     <script>
         $('#nav').burgerMenu();